 That being said, like any workplace or business, the parish has to has to have some control over what is published in its name.
-Unlike most workplaces or businesses however, the parish website and newsletter are entirely dependent on volunteer labour.
+Unlike most workplaces or businesses however, the parish website is entirely dependent on volunteer labour.
 The following guidelines therefore are intended to serve two purposes.
 Firstly, to provide some lightweight governance and secondly, as practical guidance to ease the workload of the volunteers.
 We’re happy to take suggestions and revise these guidelines in the light of experience.

 - Please do not use the website to make personal attacks on either public or private figures.
 In addition to being unchristian, it exposes the parish to possible legal action.

 - At the risk of being obvious, do not use the website to promote or engage in illegal acts.

 - While we should not necessarily shy away from controversial topics in our discussions, these should be addressed calmly and respectfully.